odcoda/odcoda.github.io/made-of-math.md

 "Yes, but like

+"They have lovers?
+What, you're telling me a couple functions go off and have sex?
+How would that even work?"

+"Well, they sit here and send each other this particular 'spiral' character, and I've noticed that the internal numbers here start to look like the same ones meaning 'pleasure' or 'satiety' in other contexts --"

+"I could say the word 'happy' to you all day and that doesn't mean we're having sex.
+If I write the word 'happy' over and over am I having sex with my notepad?"

+"We obviously have a different substrate.
+I'm saying that to these beings, this type of interaction is extremely special and only happens in analogous contexts.
+They have a whole social structure around which inputs trigger it."

 "And why are there so many large-scale similarities between the sequence corpora?"

 "We think there was some kind of predecessor species.
 Many of the untranslateable symbols that don't have direct implications with the simulation have clear shared cognates and roots that imply a physical existence.
 Lots of spatial relationships, relative sizes, colors, this kind of thing."